To do — auxiliary verb

 We can only use do to negate ordinary verbs.
 Therefore, it is incorrect to say, I don’t can go.
 Can is a modal auxiliary verb and takes the adverb not.

 Therefore, you would need to say I can’t go.
-Correct usage of do for negation would be I don’t like cricket.
+The correct usage of do for negation would be I don’t like cricket.
 She doesn’t want to come.

 - I don’t like tomatoes.